AndrewJByrne/Excel-Add-in-Markdown-TableMaker/README.md

 5. The table markdown for this range is generated and displayed in the task pane's text field.
 6. You can copy this markdown by selecting **Copy** and then paste it into a markdown (.md) file to preview in your favorite markdown editor.

+### Further work
+To see a list of enhancements or to log an issue, visit the [issues](https://github.com/AndrewJByrne/Excel-Add-in-Markdown-TableMaker/issues) page of this repo.

 ### Learn more